robsonalvesdevbr/mcp-gateway/docs/feature-specs/officialregistry/README.md

 - Can be hosted anywhere with network connectivity
 - Support custom authentication and header configurations
 - Integrated seamlessly alongside containerized servers

+# Importing Servers from the Official Registry

+The official registry provides data that can be imported in the existing `Configuration`.
+Today, the entire Configuration can be read from files (`FileBasedConfiguration`), and with oci registry imports, we are adding the ability to read from a second source.

+* **Configuration.serverNames** - enabled servers
+* **Configuration.servers** - map of available `catalog.Server`s
+* **Configuration.config** - current configuration map